-Hassanal has relied on those revenues for years to bribe his people to leave him in control and tolerate his obscene squandering of their national wealth.
+Hassanal has relied on those revenues for years to bribe his people.
+Subsidies to health, education and other services quieten domestic critics.
+The people also tolerate his obscene squandering of their national wealth.

 It is usually assumed the Sultan’s wealth insulated him from the effects of boycotts and protests.
-It is often stated that the sultan has a personal wealth of US$20 billion and control on the Brunei Investment Agency (BIA) worth an additional US$40 billion.
+Many attribute a personal wealth of US$20 billion to the sultan.
+Additionally, control of the Brunei Investment Agency (BIA) gifts him an (assumed) additional US$40 billion.

-However, declining oil prices in recent years have seen economic problems arise in various oil producing nations.
-The people of Venezuela enjoyed an enviable standard of living just a few short years ago and are now starving.
+However, declining oil prices in recent years see mounting economic problems in various oil producing nations.
+The people of Venezuela enjoyed an enviable standard of living just a few short years ago but now starve.

-When Venezuela finally finds its way to a political solution, we can surmise they will sell that oil for whatever they can get for it to rebuild their country, sending world prices into further decline, exacerbating financial problems in countries such as Brunei.
+When Venezuela finally finds its way to a political solution, we can surmise they will sell that oil for whatever they can get for it.
+Their need to rebuild their country will send world prices into further decline.
+That will exacerbate financial problems in countries such as Brunei.

 Additionally, oil becomes more expensive to extract as supplies deplete, eventually costing more to take from the ground than it sells for.